spine-tools/Spine-Toolbox/docs/source/settings.rst

   package which will be installed to the selected *Julia project*.
 After **IJulia** has been installed, the kernel is installed.
 This process can take a couple of minutes to finish.

+- |share| This button sets **all Julia Tools** execution settings in the current project to defaults.
+This operation is irreversible because the project will be saved afterwards.

 - **Install Julia** Installs the latest Julia on your system using the **jill** package.

 - **Add/Update SpineOpt** Installs the latest compatible **SpineOpt** to the selected Julia project.
 If the selected